 Being a small town, Jasper does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Jasper who are college-educated is close to the national average for all communities of 21.84%: 20.40% of the adults in Jasper have a bachelor's degree or advanced degree.
+The percentage of adults in Jasper with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.21% of adults in Jasper have a bachelor's degree or advanced degree.

 The people who call Jasper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jasper residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jasper include Scots-Irish, English, German, and European.
+Important ancestries of people in Jasper include Irish, German, English, Scots-Irish, and Scottish.

 The most common language spoken in Jasper is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Spanish and African languages.